HM Prison Service: Specialist roles

 In addition to uniformed officers carrying out security and custodial roles, a number of specialist functions exist within every prison.
 Some are assigned to uniformed specialist officers, while others are carried out by non-uniformed support staff.

 Before the "Fresh Start" initiative there were more uniformed specialist officer roles, including dog handlers, works officers, hospital officers, catering officers, physical education officers, and officer instructors.
 Today the uniformed specialist officer roles include dog handlers (DH), works officers (W), and healthcare officers (H) and physical exercise instructors (PEI) who are the successors of the former hospital officers.
 The roles of the former catering officers, PE officers, and officer instructors are today taken by non-uniformed caterers, PE instructors, and educational/vocational instructors.
 Other key non-uniformed roles within the staff of a prison include chaplains, psychologists, and administrators.

+The service also maintains the National Tactical Response Group, consisting of specially-trained prison officers designed to respond to serious disorder and hostage-taking incidents in prisons out of the scope of local "Tornado-trained" teams.

 Private prisons

 Privately managed prisons were introduced in the 1990s.
 Currently, there are 15 prisons in the UK run by third parties: HMP Altcourse, HMP Ashfield, HMP Bronzefield, HMP Doncaster, HMP Dovegate, Five Wells Prison, HMP Forest Bank, HMP Lowdham Grange, HMP Oakwood, HMP Parc, HMP Peterborough, HMP Rye Hill, HMP Thameside and HMP Northumberland.
 These are run by three third party contractor companies: G4S, Serco and Sodexo.